TshidisoMofokeng/acad_web/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/tshidiso-mofokeng-0562861b4/
 - icon: instagram
   icon_pack: fab
-  name: Follow
   url: https://www.instagram.com/tshidis_o/
 status:
   icon: ☕️
 superuser: true
 ---

-Tshidiso is an aspiring economist who currently holds an undergraduate and honours degree at the University of Pretoria in BCom Econometrics.
-He completed a 10 week exchange student program at Fordham University in Emerging Markets and Country Risk Analysis within the field of International Political Economy & Development in New York, United States of America.
+Tshidiso is an aspiring economist who currently holds an undergraduate and honours degree at the University of Pretoria in Econometrics.
+He completed a 10 week exchange student program at Fordham University in Emerging Markets and Country Risk Analysis at New York, USA.
 He is currently a trainee economist at the Bureau for Economic Research (BER) where he will gain experience in all aspects of business orientated economic analysis.
-In part he will assist with the BER's survey analysis and contribute to the BER Weekly Review newsletter, as well as gain further experience in econometric modelling and forecasting.
+In part, he will assist with the BER's survey analysis and contribute to the BER Weekly Review newsletter, as well as gain further experience in econometric modelling and forecasting.
 {style="text-align: justify;"}